jjvanzon/Circular-Language-Spec-Plans/3. Done/2008-09 01    Organize Circle Language Ideas Project Summary.md

     - ~~Sub-categorized ideas.~~
     - Dropped ideas into the system documentation.
     - Moved all ideas from project planning descriptions to system documentation.
-- Reconsidered the primary goals with *Circle Language Spec*
+- Reconsidered the primary goals with *Encircle Language Spec*